csie-cloud/document/Architecture.md

 ### Auto-Deployment

 We use Creator server to achieve auto deployment.
-For example, if you want to add a compute node in the future, what you have to do is
+The goal is to grow up a cloud as simple as possible.
+Once you get the configuration file, you can easily build a cloud using Creator.
+The PXE service automate the installation of any kind of host.
+The puppet master service facilitate the configuration management.
+We hope in the end, if you want to build/rebuild a cloud, the only things you have to do is
- 1. Go to 215 to plugin correct network cable.
+ 1. Go to 215 to plugin network cables correctly.
- 2. Login Creator server.
- 2. Run a few commands.
+ 2. Install OS on a server, which will become the creator of the cloud.
+ 3. Install KVM.
+ 4. Copy template images, PXE and puppet master VM images to that server.
+ 5. Run PXE and Puppet VM.
+ 6. Execute some commands.

 When you want to deploy an experiented configuration, what you have to do is
  1. Login Creator.